bigfix/developer.bigfix.com/site/reference/types/day-of-year.md

 # type: day of year

-The &amp;lt;day of year&amp;gt; inspectors provide tools for dealing and calculating with day-of-month types, which are of the form Sun, 01 Apr 2007.
+The &lt;day of year&lt; inspectors provide tools for dealing and calculating with day-of-month types, which are of the form Sun, 01 Apr 2007.

 # day of &lt;day of year&gt; : day of month